Multi-use concept, combining food production with offshore wind farms

-At Vattenfall’s Kriegers Flak offshore wind farm, Danish researchers are testing the multi-use concept of producing sustainable food while generating fossil-free energy.
+At Vattenfall’s Danish Kriegers Flak (DKF) and Vesterhav Syd (VHS) offshore wind farms, a Danish research consortium is testing the multi-use concept of producing food alongside fossil-free electricity.

 Short facts